 9) Virginia collection, Heritage 1/18 FUN - PCGS66RB

-Additional specimens may include the one attributed in Judd to Dr. Michal and the Anderson-Dupont coin.
+The Dr. Michal and the Anderson-Dupont coins are unidentified.
 Col Green owned 3 according to Eric Newman's ledgers of the Col Green patterns purchased by he and B.G.
 Johnson.

 Examples were also struck in silver J1205/P1345 and aluminum J1207/P1347.

 For additional information on this and the other denominations, click here.

 Photo courtesy of Ira & Larry Goldberg's Coins & Collectibles.